parkinsons-toolkit/app-content/pages-content/living-with-parkinsons/practical-advice/daily-living.md

 Being able to keep doing these activities is important to keep independent and active.

 There are some tried and tested methods to do this.
 You could make changes to the way you do things, to your environment, or to the adaptive equipment you use.
-There are NHS, social care and voluntary sector professionals that can help you (see More Information at the bottom of this pag).
-Please also see our <a href="/information/living-with-parkinsons/practical-advice/housing" class="internal-link">_Housing_</a> page for information about making adaptations to your home and guidance about different types of accommodation.
+There are NHS, social care and voluntary sector professionals that can help you (see [Useful Organisations & Contacts](#useful-organisations-contacts) at the bottom of this pag).
+Please also see our <a href="/information/living-with-parkinsons/practical-advice/housing" class="internal-link">Housing</a> page for information about making adaptations to your home and guidance about different types of accommodation.

 ## What can I try for myself?